Concordium/concordium-node-sdk-js/packages/nodejs/READMEV2.md

 ```

 ## getPeersInfo
-Get a list of the peers that the node is connected to and assoicated network related information for each peer.
+Get a list of the peers that the node is connected to and associated network related information for each peer.

 ```js
 const peerInfo: PeerInfo[] = await this.client.getPeersInfo();